inspec/inspec-aws/docs/resources/aws_cloudfront_origin_access_identities.md

 # aws_cloudfront_origin_access_identities

-Use the `aws_cloudfront_origin_access_identities` InSpec audit resource to test properties of the plural AWS CloudFront CloudFrontOriginAccessIdentity.
+Use the `aws_cloudfront_origin_access_identities` InSpec audit resource to test properties of multiple AWS CloudFront origin access identities.

-The request to create a new origin access identity (OAI).
 An origin access identity is a special CloudFront user that you can associate with Amazon S3 origins, so that you can secure all or just some of your Amazon S3 content.

 ## Syntax